 How Long To Leave Grow Light On Tomatoes

-All the way from putting down the tomato seed up until you can harvest us when you can use the grow lights.
+All the way from putting down the tomato seed up until you can havrest us when you can use the grow lights.
 You won’t harm the plant by using them for too long.

 What Color Grow Light Is Best For Tomatoes

-There are a lot of different types of grow lights out there, but for the best quality of light, we recommend you use LED.
-This has the full spectrum of light, resulting in better quality and even heaviest compared to the cheaper options.
+There are a lot of different types of grow lights out there, but for the best quality of light we recommend you use LED.
+This has the full spectrum of light, resulting in a better quality and even more heaviest compared to the cheaper options.

 Additional Information